-On the first day of the 16th Sakyadhita International Association for Buddhist Women’s Conference in Australia in 2019, participants listened to moving talks given by women – some lay and some monastics – who had been spiritually, physically, emotionally or sexually abused while in a Buddhist community.
+On the first day of the 16th Sakyadhita International Association for Buddhist Women’s Conference in Australia in 2019, participants listened to talks given by women – lay and monastic – who had been spiritually, physically, emotionally or sexually abused while in Buddhist community.
 One of these talks was featured in Tricycle – “This is Abuse”.
 These talks facilitated an awareness of the issue among Sakyadhita members that converged into a shared resolve to address abuse within Buddhism.
 After networking between the foundation members, the creation of the Alliance for Buddhist Ethics was announced on the last evening of the conference.

 Who are we?

 As of March 2020 we have over 500 members from around 45 countries.
 Anyone with an interest is warmly invited to join us.
 The Founders were members of the Sakyadhita International Association for Buddhist Women; however anyone regardless of gender identity or membership of Sakyadhita is most welcome.